 Overall design and durability

 You have the option of getting the E580 either in black or a dark-silver color, depending on availability.
-Either way, the device weighs in at 4.7 pounds, though it doesn’t take up too much space at 14.5 by 9.9 by 0.8 inches.
+The device weighs in at 4.7 pounds either way, though it doesn’t take up too much space at 14.5 by 9.9 by 0.8 inches.
 That’s not exceptionally thin or light, but it’s easy enough to carry around in your backpack or even a handbag if need be.

 Lenovo claims that they built the laptop to be long-lasting and durable.
 While we didn’t do a shock test of our own, it’s easy to tell just by holding it that the outer shell is pretty tough.